daniel-miller/eyespy/README.md

-# EyeSpy C# Code Analyzer
+# EyeSpy: A static code analysis library for C#

 This is a small set of custom Roslyn analyzers to enforce coding standards for C# projects.
 These analyzers provide compile-time errors to help maintain code quality and consistency.

-## Analyzers Included
+## Diagnostic Analyzers

-Here is a list of the analyzers currently implemented in this library.
+Here is a list of the analyzers implemented in this library.

 ---